-This feature may be executed from the System Tools screen or through use of a diskette shipped with the control.
-It may also be obtained from the control supplier on diskette or transmitted via the Internet.
+This feature may be executed from the System Tools screen or through use of a Ghost image utility.
+This tool may obtained from the control supplier and transmitted via the Internet.

-Norton Ghost[TM] is a Trademark of Symantec[TM] Corporation.
+Norton GhostTM is a Trademark of SymantecTM Corporation.

-Create Diskette from E-mail
+Create Utility from E-mail

-To create a Norton Ghost tool disk from the compressed software sent via the Internet:
+To create a Norton Ghost tool utility from the compressed software sent via the Internet: